 Workspot’s SLA for our turnkey cloud desktop service is industry-leading at 99.95%, but that’s just part of the story.
 The need for high-availability across cloud desktops, public cloud infrastructure, your network, etc.. is obvious.
 And although Workspot does not control all of that equation, our service monitoring capabilities can help IT teams quickly identify the source of a problem so they can take action faster, and stay on top of the overall business SLA.

-Making sure that virtual desktops are highly available is one of the most important tasks of Cloud VDI.
-We approach the critical task of delivering highly available and reliable Cloud VDI through four innovative steps:
+Making sure that virtual desktops are highly available is one of the most important tasks of Workspot’s SaaS platform.
+We approach the critical task of delivering highly available and reliable Cloud Desktops through four innovative steps: